 Well fear not, if you want to be more prepared and communicate more effectively, (at your next contract review meeting), read our guide to the 5 survival strategies for contract review meetings now;

 Communication skills are paramount for successful contract review meetings.
-If you can't understand what is being asked of you, there is a risk that you won't deliver what is expected of you.
-If your meeting is with procurement, for example, some of the most common procurement acronyms are provided below;
+If you can not understand what is being asked of you, there is a risk you will fail to deliver what is expected of you.
+If your meeting is with procurement, some of the most common procurement acronyms are provided below;

 ABI - Activity Based Income

 PO - Purchase Order

 SME - Small and Medium Enterprises